Orders of magnitude (length): Astronomical

-10 kilometres
+10 kilometres (1 myriametre)

 To help compare different orders of magnitude, this section lists lengths between 10 and 100 kilometres (104 to 105 metres).
-The myriametre (sometimes also spelled myriometre; 10,000 metres) is a deprecated unit name; the decimal metric prefix myria- (sometimes also written as myrio-) is obsolete and not included among the prefixes when the International System of Units was introduced in 1960.
+The myriametre (sometimes also spelled myriometre; 10,000 metres) is a deprecated unit name; the decimal metric prefix myria- (sometimes also written as myrio-) is obsolete and was not included among the prefixes when the International System of Units was introduced in 1960.